nieksand/sortgenerics/README.md

 	prompt> cd sortfun
 	prompt> go test -bench .

-I'm seeing about a 1.5x to 2.5x performance penalty from the standard library approach.
-It is fun to play with the numElem variable to see how the size of the random input array impacts the timings.

 ## Implementation
 There is a super cheesy python script which has the standard library Sort